-Yes.
-If you cannot keep to an agreed appointment or if a repair is no longer needed, please phone us as soon as possible.
-If you do not contact us and our repairs operative finds that no one is at home, the repair will be cancelled.
-We may charge you for wasting the repairs operative's time in line with our Recharge policy.
+If you do not contact us and our repairs operative finds that no one is at home the repair will be cancelled.
+We may charge you for wasting the repairs operative's time in line with our recharge policy.
 If you still need us to do the repair, you will need to report the problem to us again.